nikhil1111111/DEG-Biomarker/README.md

 sequencing data, aligning reads to a reference genome, and identifying somatic mutations.
 ______________________________________________________________________________
-Task 1: Data Handling and Statistical Analysis
+Data Handling and Statistical Analysis
 Objective: Assess candidates’ ability to handle complex data and apply statistical methods effectively.
 Background: CpG methylation is an epigenetic marker that varies across tissue types.